Duffman9028/movie_project/README.md

 This project analyzes databases of movies to recommend the best movie studio to invest in.

 # Business Problem
-We are venturing into the movie industry and have developed a short-term and a long-term plan.
-In the short term, we want to maximize return of investment and minimize the budget.
-We need to do this in order to create a strong financial foundation and ensure future success.
-In the long-term, we would like to develop films that give writers and directors more artistic freedom and therefore, garner higher critical acclaim.
+We are venturing into the movie industry and have developed a short-term and long-term plan.
+In the short term, we want to maximize the return on investment and minimize the budget.
+We need to do this to create a strong financial foundation and ensure future success.
+In the long term, we would like to develop films that give writers and directors more artistic freedom and therefore, garner higher critical acclaim.

 # Data Sources
 This data includes information from Rotten Tomatoes, Box Office Mojo, The Movie Database, The Numbers, and Internet Movie Database.